-5.16 Animal/Group Treatment
+5.16 Animal/Group Treatment SOP

 - Farm team must include a veterinary professional.
-Contact information must be readily available - Veterinarian guidance and written instructions for product extra label usage must be filed and kept on-farm until product has expired or been disposed of - Monitor proper withdrawal times to ensure appropriate shipping dates (note on Animal or Group Treatment Record) - Record all group/individual animal treatment on the appropriate forms Animal Treatment Record; Group Treatment Record
+Contact information must be readily available - Veterinarian guidance and written instructions for product extra label usage must be filed and kept on-farm until product has expired or been disposed of - Monitor proper withdrawal times to ensure appropriate shipping dates (note on Animal or Group Treatment Record) - Record all group/individual animal treatment on the appropriate forms - Animal Treatment Record; Group Treatment Record

-5.17 Animal Health Product Storage and Inventory Procedures
+5.17 Animal Health Product Storage and Inventory Procedures SOP

-- Medications/health products must have a DIN and be purchased through a veterinarian - Dispose of outdated products in a safe manner - Review product inventory at least twice yearly - Maintain records of all veterinary prescriptions (including medicated feed) - Record all animal health product purchases on the appropriate forms - Animal Health Product Inventory Record - Biomedical waste must be handled and disposed of to prevent contamination.
-Properly dispose of used needles and leftover or expired medication
+- Medications/health products must have a DIN and be purchased through a veterinarian - Producer is responsible for proper disposal and storage of bio-medical waste - Sharps must be disposed of in a safe manner, in a container that cannot be punctured. - Review product inventory at least twice yearly - Maintain records of all veterinary prescriptions (including medicated feed)